Kai-Deux/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints all the group the current user is part of
+script that changes the owner of the file hello to the user betty